kfl/muddy/README.md

 visiting Mike Gordon at Computer Lab. at University of Cambridge (UK), in autumn 1997 and spring 1998.
 Jakob Lichtenberg then extended MuDDy to cope with the new BuDDy features: Finite Domain Blocks (`fdd`s) and Boolean Vectors (`bvec`s).
 In 2001-2002 we added support for O'Caml.
+In 2003 Ken Friis Larsen added support for MLton while visiting Oege de Moor and Ganesh Sittampalam at Oxford University Computing Laboratory.

-It should be stressed that MuDDy is only a type safe SML wrapping around Jørn Lind-Nielsen's <jln@itu.dk> great BuDDy package, and that all the "hard work" is done by the BuDDy package.
+It should be stressed that MuDDy is only a type safe SML wrapping around Jørn Lind-Nielsen's great BuDDy package, and that all the "hard work" is done by the BuDDy package.
 Jørn Lind-Nielsen has answered lots of BuDDy questions (and BDD questions), and have been willing to change the BuDDy package to make the SML wrapping easier.

-A special thanks should also go to Peter Sestoft who have answered tons of questions about the Moscow ML/Caml Light runtime system, and he even audited the C code at one point to help us finding a bug.
+A special thanks should also go to Peter Sestoft who have answered tons of questions about the Moscow ML/Caml Light runtime system, and he even audited the C code at one point to help us find a bug.

 The wrapping of C functions caused surprisingly few problems, this is mainly due to the magnificent designed Caml Light runtime system that